-Freeborn & Peters LLP is a full-service Midwestern law firm with national and global capabilities, headquartered in Chicago, Illinois.
-Freeborn & Peters is always looking ahead and seeking to find better ways to serve its clients.
+Freeborn & Peters LLP is a full-service law firm headquartered in Chicago, with international capabilities.
+Freeborn is always looking ahead and seeking to find better ways to serve its clients.
 It takes a proactive approach to ensure its clients are more informed, prepared and able to achieve greater success - not just now, but also in the future.
-While the firm serves clients across a very broad range of sectors, it has also pioneered an interdisciplinary approach that serves the specific needs of targeted industries, including food, transportation and insurance and reinsurance.
-Freeborn & Peters is a firm that genuinely lives up to its core values of integrity, caring, effectiveness, teamwork, and commitment, and embodies them through high standards of client service and responsive action.
+While Freeborn serves clients across a broad range of sectors, it has also pioneered an interdisciplinary approach that serves the specific needs of targeted industries, including food, private equity and venture capital, transportation, and insurance and reinsurance.
+Freeborn is a firm that genuinely lives up to its core values of integrity, caring, effectiveness, teamwork and commitment, and embodies them through high standards of client service and responsive action.
 Its lawyers build close and lasting relationships with clients and are driven to help them achieve their legal and business objectives.